1. What is your communication style?

 2. How long does it take you to reply?
 (Do you reply?)
 How long will it take you to read?

-Amy is usually fast.
-You can expect near immediate responses on emails regarding your project and fast read times on their manuscripts–the average read takes anywhere between 2-3 weeks but Amy will always strive for sooner.
+I am usually fast.
+You can expect near immediate responses on emails regarding your project and fast read times on their manuscripts–the average read takes anywhere between 2-3 weeks but I will always strive for sooner.

 3. To what extent are you editorial?

-Amy reads and takes (detailed) notes and reads part of your revision (and if it requires, takes more notes and if you want her to continue reading, a fee will be discussed).
+I read and take (detailed) notes and read part of your revision (and if it requires, take more notes and if you want me to continue reading, a fee will be discussed).

 4. Will I be working solely with you, or will there be times I’ll work with an associate or assistant?

 Clients will work directly with me.